chielorenz/outclass/README.md

 // flex p-4
 ```

-Patch are usefoul to customize a component:
+Patch are useful to customize a component, an example:

 ```tsx
 import { out, type Patch } from "outclass";